arsonistgopher/influxdb_exporter/CONTRIBUTING.md

 Prometheus uses GitHub to manage reviews of pull requests.

+* This particular fork is maintained by me and you can either email or create issues on the repo.
+Do not contribute to this repo if you think this is the original one.
+It is not.
+Go to https://github.com/prometheus/influxdb_exporter to find the original.

 * If you have a trivial fix or improvement, go ahead and create a pull request, addressing (with `@...`) the maintainer of this repository (see [MAINTAINERS.md](MAINTAINERS.md)) in the description of the pull request.